The Dark Skies Festival Is Back For 2026

 By Olivia Emily

-Stargazing and Dark Sky tourism are on the rise, with travellers across the globe on the hunt for breathtaking sights thanks to the universe around us.
-Here in the UK, there are plenty of hotels perfecting for stargazing adventures, but nowhere better than the annual Dark Skies Festival.
+Stargazing and Dark Sky tourism are on the rise, with travellers across the globe on the hunt for breathtaking sights of the universe around us.
+Here in the UK, there are plenty of hotels offering perfect stargazing adventures, but nowhere is better than the Yorkshire Dales’ annual Dark Skies Festival.
 Here’s what to expect.

 The Dark Skies Festival is an annual celebration of the night sky held across the Yorkshire Dales National Park.
 Providing stunning, remote landscapes and clear skies, this natural area is the perfect place to stargaze, moongaze and celebrate the wonders of the universe.